 How to get to Welli Hilli Park

-The Gangneung KTX started service in late 2017, and is the fastest way to reach Welli Hilli Park; the journey time is around 80 minutes from Seoul Station to the new Dunnae Station, for 16,800 won.
-Welli Hilli Park has a free shuttle bus from Dunnae Station, schedule here (the first 2 columns are for departing the resort – 1st column is shuttle departure times from the resort & 2nd column is the KTX departure times they connect with.
-The last 2 columns are for arriving at the resort – 3rd column is KTX arrival times at Dunnae Station, 4th column is shuttle bus departure time up to the resort).
+The Gangneung KTX started service in late 2017, and is the fastest way to reach Welli Hilli Park; the journey time is around 80 minutes from Seoul Station to Dunnae Station, for 16,800 won.
+Welli Hilli Park has a free shuttle bus from Dunnae Station, schedule here (it’s in Korean, but the 3 columns you need are 리조트출발=depart resort, 둔내역=Dunnae Station, 리조트도착=arrive resort).
 The shuttle bus pulls in at the bus stop right in front of the station:

 Alternatively another way to get to Welli Hilli Park from Seoul is by first taking public transport to Wonju, then the free resort shuttle from there (no advance reservation required).

-See Welli Hilli’s transportation page for details of the shuttle bus from Wonju; you can click on the ‘MAP’ buttons to check the exact location of the stops, and here’s a Google Maps screenshot for the Wonju train station pickup spot as I don’t find theirs 100% clear:
+See Welli Hilli’s transportation page for details of the shuttle bus from Wonju; you can click on the ‘MAP’ buttons to check the exact location of the stops, and here’s a Google Maps screenshot for the Wonju train station pickup spot:

 Come out of the station and turn right on Wonil-ro, and wait in front of the key shop opposite the large indoor market building.
 The total journey time for this route ends up being around 3 hours if you start from central Seoul, as Cheongnyangni Station is a little inconvenient and Welli Hilli is quite far from Wonju.